18858295360/Capstone-Project/README.md

 # Capstone Project

 ## Project Description
-This project focuses on leveraging healthcare data to predict long-term ICU mortality and analyze the "weekend effect," which examines whether patient outcomes differ based on the day of admission.
-Using early admission data from the MIMIC-III database, this project employs advanced machine learning models, including Random Forest, XGBoost, and survival analysis techniques, to extract actionable insights for improving patient care and resource allocation.
+This repository contains data and code for predicting long-term ICU mortality and analyzing the weekend effect using early admission data.
+The project leverages machine learning and statistical modeling to address two key research objectives:

-The analysis is divided into two main objectives:
+### Objectives
 1. **Mortality Prediction:** Developing models to predict ICU mortality using the first 24 hours of patient data.
 This includes preprocessing, feature engineering, and hyperparameter tuning for optimal performance.
 2. **Weekend Effect Analysis:** Examining whether patients admitted over weekends have higher mortality rates compared to weekdays, utilizing statistical and machine learning approaches to identify potential patterns.

-## Features
+### Features
 - **Comprehensive Data Analysis:** Includes data cleaning, preprocessing, and exploratory data analysis (EDA) for insightful visualizations.
 - **Machine Learning Models:** Employs Random Forest, XGBoost, and logistic regression models for predicting mortality.
 - **Survival Analysis:** Utilizes survival models such as Cox Proportional-Hazards to study time-to-event data and evaluate the weekend effect.